erincram/Hello-World/README.md

 # Hello-World
 Test
-Ammon Bundy is an American hero.
+Ammon Bundy is an idiot.